Trade Forex Trading

 XAUUSD Fib Retracement Areas

-All these technical analysis methods are also covered on the strategies section of this learn course website and trader can learn more about these concepts & get example of these concepts are used in trading from this strategies section that has numerous screenshots illustrations of these technical tools and how they are drawn on charts along with explanation of they are used to generate signals.
+All these trading analysis methods are also covered on the strategies section of this learn course website and trader can learn more about these concepts & get example of these concepts are used in trading from this strategies section that has numerous screenshots illustrations of these technical tools and how they are drawn on charts along with explanation of they are used to generate trading signals.